View full title

 Includes "deep fake" images created by digitization within the definition of unlawful dissemination or publication of an intimate image; establishes a private right of action for victims of dissemination or publication of a sexually explicit depiction of an individual.

-This bill defines 'deep fake' images as unlawful dissemination of intimate images and allows victims to take private legal action.
+This bill includes 'deep fake' images in the definition of unlawful dissemination of intimate images and establishes a private right of action for victims.

-If you create or distribute digital content in New York, you must ensure it does not include unlawful deep fake images or face legal action.
+If you create or distribute digital content in New York, you must ensure consent for any intimate images or face legal action.

 What do these statuses mean? ▼